truenas/documentation/content/CORE/UIReference/Sharing/AFP/AFPShareScreen.md

 Apple Filing Protocol (AFP) facilitates workgroup and Internet file sharing.
 It does this in a mixed-platform environment.
 Go to **Sharing > AFP** to set up an AFP share.
 Click **ADD** to edit AFP share settings.

 {{< hint warning >}}
-Because AFP share creating is deprecated in 13.0 a **Recommendation** dialog displays:
+AFP share creation is deprecated in CORE 13.0.
+A **Recommendation** dialog displays when accessing this screen and suggests sharing data with a different protocol.
 {{< /hint >}}

 {{< hint info >}}